thelsing/knx_ets/README.md

 # KNX_ETS

 Send and receive messages to and from knx bus via a knx router.
 The plugin has to be configured with ets.
 On the web-interface are buttons to enable the programming mode and to generate a knx-prod-xml file.
-This file can be used with https://github.com/thelsing/CreateKnxProd to generate a knx-prod file for ETS.
+This file can be used with [Kaenx-Creator](https://github.com/OpenKNX/Kaenx-Creator) or [OpenKnxProducer](https://github.com/OpenKNX/OpenKNXproducer) to generate a knx-prod file for ETS.

 ## Requirements

-The knx python module from https://github.com/thelsing/knx/tree/master/knxPython
+The knx python module from https://github.com/thelsing/knx/tree/master/examples/knxPython

 ## Configuration